MahsaShokouhi/Future_Sales_Prediction/README.md

 The following parameteres were extracted and added to features:
 1. month, season, and year for each sales record.
-2. monthly store sales (monthly_sale_shop: total sales at each store across all products), and monthly item sales (monthly_sale_item : total sales of each product across all stores)
+2. monthly store sales (monthly_sale_shop: monthly sales of all products at each store), and monthly products sales (monthly_sale_item : total sales of a given product across all stores)
-3. 6-months lags of total_monthly_sale, monthly_sale_shop, monthly_sale_item
+3. 1-6 months lags of total_monthly_sale, monthly_sale_shop, monthly_sale_item
 4. Mean-encode 'item_id' and 'shop_id': mean target value for each product, and each shop, respectively.
+To reduce overfitting, regularizared mean encoding was achieved with 5-fold cross-validation.
+Here are the correlations between mean-encoded features and the target variable:
     * Correlation between mean_encoded shop_id and target = 0.01
     * Correlation between mean_encoded item_id and target = 0.48

-The following figure shows correlations between these features and the target variable: total montly sale for each product at each store (monthly_sale_item).
+The following figure shows correlations between all features and the target variable: total montly sale for each product at each store (monthly_sale_item).

 ![Figure2](/images/fig2.png)

 ## Modelling

-Train-test split
-Train-test split: Keep the last month for test
+- Train-test split: Keep the first 33 month for training and the last month for test

-### Baseline model
-Monthly sale for each item, at each shop = total sale for the previous month

-The root mean squared error of prediction with baseline model is: 14.50
+- Baseline model: Predict sales based on previous month (monthly sale for each item, at each shop = total sale for the previous month).
+The root mean squared error of prediction on the test set with baseline model is: 14.50

 ### Create and Evaluate Models